Skip to content

 Important Safety Notes

 ⚠️ WARNING: NEVER run or NEVER operate a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
 Generators produce carbon monoxide, an odorless, colorless gas that can kill in minutes.
-This applies even with doors or windows open.
+Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointing away from any occupied structure.

 Learn More